waigwamacha/waigwamacha/README.md

 In 2023, I completed a Msc in Medical Neuroscience 🎓, where I studied the association of the brain's functional connectivity and familial risk for mood disorders.

 Before I delved in statistics and machine learning, way back in 2017, I had studied fiction at NYU.
 I also taught fiction to undergraduate students in 2018 & 2019.
 I especially enjoyed reading Kafka, Virginia Woolfe, Chekhov, Borges and Lun Xun.
-In recent years, I have been reading William Saroyan.
+In recent years, I have been reading William Saroyan & Dostoevsky, and thoroughly enjoy Banu Mushtaq's Heart Lamp.

 ## 🔧 Technologies & Tools